tmciver/functional-php/readme.md

 doing so would give you a `LinkedList` of some monad.
 Using `traverse` inverts the `LinkedList` and the monad.

-But note what happens in this example of using `Maybe` as the monad if one of the calls to `$divideTwelveBy` returns `Nothing`:
+But note what happens in this example if one of the calls to `$divideTwelveBy` returns `Nothing`:

 ```php
 $l = $listFactory->fromNativeArray([1, 0, 3, 4]);